RP

 3. Thai Pineapple Fried Rice

-Thai pineapple fried rice served in a pineapple shell
+Thai pineapple fried rice with yellow rice and pineapple garnish in a buffet pan

 Sweet and savory fried rice with pineapple, cashews, and shrimp